insarlab/MintPy/README.md

     cd ~/python
     git clone https://github.com/yunjunz/PySAR.git

-To use the package, you need to: 1) add the path to PySAR directory to your $PYTHONPATH and 2) add ${PYSAR_HOME}/pysar and ${PYSAR_HOME}/shellscripts to your $path.
+To use the package, you need to setup the environment.
 Depending on your shell, you may use commands below to setup pysar, by adding the following to your source file.
+They are for:
+1. To make pysar importable in python, by adding the path to PySAR directory to your $PYTHONPATH
+2. To make utility scripts available in command line, by adding ${PYSAR_HOME}/pysar and ${PYSAR_HOME}/shellscripts to your $path.

 For bash user, add to your .bashrc file: